aragan/Selindrile-gearswap-mix-combine-Aragan-lua-gearswap/README.md

 in macro job blm sch rdm nin drk geo whm pld for fast used i add :

-/con gs c elemental nuke -- for clear magic burst mobs in A/C and spam mb on bosses /con gs c elemental nuke -- for clear magic burst mobs in A/C
+/con gs c elemental nuke -- for clear magic burst mobs in A/C and spam mb on bosses

 /con gs c elemental smallnuke -- for proc in sortie boss HAND B/D and F/H